mikersays/chatty/README.md

 ## FAQ

-Q: How do I view markdown?
+Q: How do I view a markdown file?

 A: Download Visual Code Studio.
 Launch the markdown file and click the `Open Preview to the Side` button.
 A more readable format should appear in the right pane.

 ## Tinkering Notes